-Business Management in Technology, subject area Mechanical Engineering (Bachelor)
+Business Administration & Engineering majoring in Mechanical Engineering (Bachelor)

 |Department||Department of Mechanical Engineering, Institute of Business Administration & Engineering|